jeffpar/pcjs.v1/devices/ti57/rom/README.md

 assume they represent a minor TI revision.
 I'll update this page with further information once I've been able to examine the revisions more closely.

-This ROM has been saved as "[Hrast ROM #2](ti57hrast2.bin)", and a complete dump is shown below.
+This ROM has been saved as [Hrast ROM #2](ti57hrast2.bin), and a complete dump is shown below.

 {% include_relative ti57hrast2.txt %}